BenbinbinCollection/BenbinbinCollection.github.io/README.md

 # Introduction

-This is a repo to collect my daily reading stuff.
+This is a repo to collect my daily reading and thinking.

 ## Stack and Theme
 Power by [VuePress](https://vuepress.vuejs.org/) and the blog theme is [vuepress-theme-casper](https://github.com/alexander-heimbuch/vuepress-theme-casper)